simetenn/uncertainpy/docs/source/features.rst

 and is constructed so it can extract a set of features relevant for various common model types in neuroscience from the raw model output.
-Examples include the action potential shape in single neuron models, or the average interspike interval in network models.
+Examples include the action potential shape in single neuron models, or the mean interspike interval in network models.
 If we give the ``features`` argument to :ref:`UncertaintyQuantification <UncertaintyQuantification>`, Uncertainpy will perform uncertainty quantification and sensitivity analysis